CaGBC Green Building Excellence – Tenant Improvement

 The new main floor heritage warehouse space has its own dedicated entry off of Market Avenue, with large south facing windows filling the open workspace with natural daylight and views to the active street outside.
 All office lighting is high efficiency programmable LED fixtures on occupancy sensors, which contributes to reducing the office power requirements.
 The HVAC system is a variable refrigerant flow systems (VRF) to provide heating and cooling throughout the space as well as heat recovery between zones with fan coils installed to provide adequate zoning for individual spaces in the office.
 The system has been energy modelled with anticipated energy saving requiring 31% less energy than the base building MNECB.
 In addition Prairie selected ultra-low flow faucets in the kitchen and washrooms to reduce water consumption by 30%.

 Prairie’s staff walk, cycle, or take office subsidized transit to work and as such, it was appropriate to celebrate active transportation with the addition of a shower and a secure bike storage in the front reception.
 Prairie re-used salvaged, refurbished, or recycled materials and furniture throughout the space, and chose new materials with a high-recycled content and low VOC content.
 The existing warehouse maple floors were salvaged, repaired and refinished throughout with limited new flooring installed.
 Where new carpet was installed, Interface’s Silver Linings collection was used which utilizes 100% recycled content yarn and is comprised of 63% post-industrial recycled content and 9% post-consumer recycled content.
-The 6,200 s.f. renovation was completed in May 2017 and is targeting LEED® CI Platinum with certification expected in the spring of 2019.
+The 6,200 s.f. renovation was completed in May 2017 and is certified LEED® CI Platinum.

 Read the CaGBC LEED spotlight! and Canadian Architects’ article on the 2019 CaGBC Awards